DFE-Digital/support-for-early-career-teachers-static/content/education-development-trust/year-1-the-importance-of-subject-and-curriculum-knowledge/spring-week-3-induction-tutor-materials.md

 ### Modelling reading comprehension

 1. Get pupils to ask questions about the text using who, what, where, when, why, and how.

 2. Teach pupils to make predictions by using sentence stems like ‘I think’ and because’.
 This encourages both full sentence structures and pupils justifying their perspective with evidence.

 3. When reading, teach pupils to summarise:

 - just the most important points
 - in order using connectives like first, next, then, finally
 - in bitesize chunks

-Share a new text with the ECTs and ask them to have a go at using the question stems to plan their own questions for pupils
+Share a new text with the ECTs and ask them to have a go at using the question stems to plan their own questions for pupils.

 ### Planning for action (15 minutes)